Diaries and Miss Prism's Three-Volume Novel

-You might wonder what the heck do Cecily’s and Gwendolen’s diaries have in common with Miss Prism’s three-volume novel – other than the writing part.
-Well, the writing part is actually important.
+Let's start with the nitty-gritty: they're all written.
 Think about what you do when you write.
-It’s always a very personal activity, because the way you string the words together is completely your creation.
+It’s always a very personal activity because the way you string words together is completely your creation.
 Your writing is an expression of yourself.
 So it’s no surprise that some people want to keep their personal thoughts private.
-Hence, you have a diary.
-Many people’s thoughts and desires are irrational; instead they’re very idealistic.
+Many people’s thoughts and desires are pretty irrational and/or idealistic.

-This is the point in The Importance of Being Earnest.
+This is especially true in The Importance of Being Earnest.
 Almost any type of book or writing, with the sole exception of Jack’s Army Lists, reveals someone’s wishes or dreams.
-Cecily’s diary meticulously documents her desire for a lover and future husband named Ernest.
-It even includes imaginary love letters.
+Cecily’s diary meticulously documents her desire for a lover (and future husband) named Ernest.
+It even includes imaginary love letters from him.
 Gwendolen’s diary does the same, minus the letters.
 Lady Bracknell’s notebook keeps tabs on men who have the potential to become worthy suitors for Gwendolen’s hand.

 Miss Prism’s three-volume novel, on the other hand, reveals what happens when one tries to impose an impossibly idealized world onto gritty reality.
 Miss Prism probably wrote her novel in her younger days, when she was dazzled by other romantic and sentimental stories published in the same "triple decker" genre.
-Thus, her writing could have been a sort of diary, a projection of a perfect inner world – her deepest desire – put into words.
+So her writing could have been a sort of diary, a projection of a perfect inner world and her deepest desires put into words.

 So the diaries and three-volume novel of our female characters represent the innermost fantasies of idealistic young girls, dreams that clash directly with reality.
 Miss Prism puts it best with her quote: